cokeSchlumpf/maquette/controller/src/test/resources/features/datasets.md

     And "clair" becomes a producer of dataset "some-data"

-    Then "clair" should be able to see dataset "some-data" when browsing available datasets And "clair" should be able to see details of dataset "some-data"
+    Then "clair" should be able to see dataset "some-data" when browsing available datasets And "clair" should find "some-data" when listing her own datasets And "clair" should be able to see details of dataset "some-data"

     When "clair" receives data from dataset "some-data" we expect an exception